 Performance in Bubble is an ongoing task

 Lastly, keep in mind that performance in Bubble is a war of a thousand battles – each thing you improve is not likely to make a night-and-day difference, but keeping a constant keen eye on your decision making as you set up your app will make a difference.
-Also, don’t make it an obsession: your job is get your app to the market, not to spend months obsessing over milliseconds of performance improvement – keep your eye on the goal and find the right balance.
+Also, even if you find Bubble.io slow in particular scenarios, don’t make it an obsession: your job is get your app to the market, not to spend months obsessing over milliseconds of performance improvement – keep your eye on the goal and find the right balance.
+You can always go back and improve performance later.

 Our book The Ultimate Guide to Bubble Performance offers more than 200 pages of knowledge on how to improve performance in Bubble.
 If this article helped you out, you can help us publish more articles in the future by buying me a coffee.